 With that said, if you are passionate about the safety of your beauty products, it is always helpful for you to contact your local legislators and tell them your concerns.

 It can feel overwhelming to constantly review and police every beauty product that you put into your body.
-We hope that our list of safe brands, lipstick suggestions and resource guide will help you navigate the natural ingredient lists so you can feel confident and happy in your choices.
+We hope that our list of safe brands, lead-free lipstick suggestions, and resource guide will help you navigate the natural ingredient lists so you can feel confident and happy in your choices.